selfishprimate/gerillass/README.md

 **2. Using Gulp**

-You can add a new Gulp task or change the current if you have one ().
+You can add a new Gulp task as in the below example or simply add `includePath: ['node_modules/gerillass/scss']` option to the task if you have one already.

     gulp.task('sass', function() {
       return gulp.src('scss/*.scss')